TsuITOAR/visa-rs/README.md

 visa_rs = { git = "https://github.com/TsuITOAR/visa-rs.git" }
 anyhow = "^1"
 ```
-Codes below will find the first Keysight instrument in your environment and print out its `*IDN` response.
+Codes below will find the first Keysight instrument in your environment and print out its `*IDN?` response.
 ```rust
 fn find_a_instr() -> anyhow::Result<()>{
   use std::ffi::CString;